Hello! My name is Emily.

 ‘Unverhofft kommt oft’, (expect the unexpected), and

-‘der Sinn des Lebens ist Abendbrot’ (the sense of life is dinner), and until today these two remain my favorite quotes.
+‘der Sinn des Lebens ist Abendbrot’ (the sense of life is dinner), and until today these remain my two favorite life lessons.

 – Apart from that, Adam Green once sang the following wise words: ‘not so many strawberries grow in the sea.’, and I can absolutely subscribe to that.